KZ2X Packet Node Description

 Note the use of the device /dev/ptmx option.
 Since we use socat to create the PTY pair and specify this as a command line parameter when we invoke ax25ipd, this is superfluous and could probably be removed.

-The loopback AXUDP interface is set up nearly identically, except for the configuration:
+The loopback AXUDP interface configuration is similar:

 /opt/local/etc/ax25/ax25ipd-loopback.conf: